 When we re-ran our tests this year we were surprised these new guys were so good.

-In a few short months, they have built a good reputation for providing a reliable, quick service – which is great news if you want to unlock your iPhone 5.
+In a few short months, they have built a good reputation for providing a reliable, quick service.

 They are a global supplier with pricing in local currency for most major countries in the world.